VG+ is a baseline vinyl record grade

 The Bottom Line:

 Unless the seller says VG++ or Ex, in the description expect VG+, and be happy with it.
-If you buy a record that says Near mint in the description, and the record has multiple visual marks and looks played a lot, demand a refund, and tell the seller to stop over grading their records.
+If you buy a record that says Near mint in the description, and the record has multiple visual marks and looks played a lot, demand a refund, and tell the seller to stop over grading their records, in a respectful tone of course:)

 If selling, be careful not to over grade